afourtassi/PhonemeDiscovery/README.md

 This repository contains the pipeline used to produce the results in Fourtassi, Dunbar & Dupoux (in prep.).

-An earlier version of this upcoming paper was published as Fourtassi, Dunbar & Dupoux (2014).
-CogSci.

 To reproduce the results, run the bash code in "run.sh" using a terminal.

 First, you need to install the python library "Gensim".